FLOIP/flow-spec/layers/blocks-3.md

 # Layer 4: Smart Devices

 Layer 4 contains the specifications for blocks that represent functionality specific to using a flow player on a smart device \(e.g. smart phone, tablet\).
-Support for this layer should be implemented by all engines that target the `offline` channel.
+Support for this layer should be implemented by all engines that target the `OFFLINE` channel.
 These blocks may make use of the [Expression Specification](../expressions.md) for generating output.

 Namespace: `SmartDevices`